mrellis96/EGgPLant/EGgPLant/EGPL_README.txt

 EGgPLant has been developed by Owen Holland and Morgan Ellis For any issues please contact either of the above.
 Requirements:
-Linux OS or Mac OS
+Linux OS (including WSL on Windows) or Mac OS
 IMPORTANT: EGgPLant will download and install the needed programs (R when using EGPL or EGPLQ; NCBI Blast+, NCBI Entrez Direct and Vim when using EGDB) on both systems if it is not present.
 For Linux OS this will involve adding to and updating the apt list and then installing the programs so the sudoer password will be required.
 For Mac OS this will involve installing homebrewer if it is not already present and installing the programs through homebrewer

 -------------------------------------------------------------------------------------------------------------------------------------------
 Installation:
-run <bash EGPL.Inst.sh> in the same directory as the EGgPLant tarball
+Download the tarball (EGgPLANT_VXX.tar.gz) and the install script EGPL.Inst.sh run bash EGPL.Inst.sh in the same directory as the EGgPLant tarball.
+The install script will now install all the necessary programs and move the EGgPLant script to /usr/bin/ (/usr/local/bin/ on mac)

 Manual install:
 1) Extract files